-English Bulldogs are medium-sized friendly dogs with a calm demeanor and a brave personality.
-In my opinion, they’re unfairly labeled as aggressive and unintelligent dogs.
-But are English Bulldogs actually smart?
+English Bulldogs are medium-sized friendly dogs with a calm demeanor yet a courageous personality.
+In my opinion, they’re unfairly labeled as aggressive and dumb dogs.
+But are they really more intelligent than we give them credit for?

-According to Stanley Coren, English Bulldogs are low intelligent dogs.
-They’re ranked the 136th smartest dog (out of 138 breeds) for obedience & working intelligence.
-However, they have high adaptive and instinctive intelligence.
-So, they’re unfairly labeled as “dumb dogs.”
+So, are Bulldogs smart?
+English Bulldogs are dogs with “low intelligence.”
+They’re ranked the 136th smartest dog (out of 138) for obedience & working intelligence.
+But obedience isn’t everything, as they show high adaptive and instinctive intelligence.
+In reality, they’re unfairly labeled as “dumb dogs.”

-There’s more to dog intelligence than just obedience and work ethic.
-Bulldogs are a classic example of how intelligent dogs are misunderstood and branded as unintelligent.
-Let’s explore what actually makes Bulldogs smart.
+There’s more to dog intelligence than just obedience training and work ethic.
+Bulldogs are a classic example of how intelligent dogs are misunderstood and branded as dumb.
+So, let’s explore what actually makes Bulldogs smart.

 RECOMMENDED: 20 Misunderstood “Dumb” Dogs